Jan-Dro/darkpad-docs/index.md

 nav_order: 1
 has_children: true
 ---
-# Welcome to the React Native Drawing App Documentation
+# Welcome to Darkpad Documentation!

 ## Introduction